 Revolutionary and Civil War soldiers trod through South Carolina, leaving behind a trail of history at what are now historical sites in South Carolina state parks.
-Musgrove Mill State Historic Site near Clinton, and Rivers Bridge State Historic Site in Ehrhardt, SC, are battlefields in the state park system where fierce fights took place.
+Battle of Musgrove Mill State Historic Site near Clinton and Battle of Rivers Bridge State Historic Site in Ehrhardt, SC, are battlefields in the state park system where fierce fights took place.

 This Civil War site in Ehrhardt, South Carolina hosts the remaining, century-and-a-half-old earthen fortifications from the two-day Battle of Rivers Bridge.
 Confederate soldiers made their last stand against General William T. Sherman, and ultimately lost before Sherman marched to Columbia and destroyed a third of the city.
 About 260 troops were injured or killed, including 170 Confederates.